Virtual visit appointments

 - Outpatient surgery or surgeries when you can leave the same day as your surgery and heal faster

-Please note, we suggest that patients under four years of age be seen at Seattle Children’s Hospital (Everett or Seattle campus).
+Please note, we suggest that patients under age 4 be seen at Seattle Children’s Hospital (Everett or Seattle campus).

-A minimally invasive surgery uses the smallest incisions or cuts needed.
-Arthroscopic surgery is a type of minimally invasive surgery to a joint or the place where two bones come together.
+This surgery is done using the smallest incisions or cuts needed.
+It is used to help repair joints — where two bones come together.

-The hip joint is a ball and socket joint made to give stability and hold your body weight up.
+The hip joint is a ball and socket joint made to keep you stable and hold up your body weight.
 The hip joint is one of the most important joints in the body because it allows you to walk, run and jump.

-The hip is the body’s second largest weight-bearing joint, after the knee.
-It's also one of the body’s most flexible joints meaning it allows you to move in many ways.
+After the knee, the hip is the body’s second largest weight-bearing joint.
+It's also one of the body’s most flexible joints, letting you move in many ways.

 Ligaments surround the hip to keep the joint in place.
 Cartilage is a soft tissue that provides a cushion against friction (a lot of movement) as the hip bone moves around in its socket.